MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 1. Beginning with Windows 10 version 1803, Microsoft introduced [Kernel DMA Protection for Thunderbolt](https://docs.microsoft.com/windows/security/information-protection/kernel-dma-protection-for-thunderbolt) to provide native protection against DMA attacks via Thunderbolt ports.
 Kernel DMA Protection for Thunderbolt is enabled by system manufacturers and cannot be turned on or off by users.

    Beginning with Windows 10 version 1809, you can adjust the level of Kernel DMA Protection by configuring the [DMA Guard CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-dmaguard#dmaguard-deviceenumerationpolicy).
 This is an additional control for devices that don't support device memory isolation (also known as DMA-remapping).
-These devices can be blocked, allowed, or allowed only after the user signs in.
+These devices can be blocked, allowed, or allowed only after the user signs in (default).
 Devices that do support device memory isolation can always connect.

 2. On Windows 10 systems that do not suppprt Kernel DMA Protection, you can: